 Zika remains a concern

-The CDC reports that only .
+The CDC reports that only 34 US cases of Zika virus disease have been reported so far in 2018.
 It’s indicative that local mosquito control has been effective, but it’s important to remember that there is still no vaccine for the Zika virus.

-Reuters reports that because the city has no checks on travelers from areas experiencing yellow fever outbreaks.
+Reuters reports that Miami is at risk because the city has no checks on travelers from areas experiencing yellow fever outbreaks.
 With no natural immunity, it would be easy for the virus to proliferate through the mosquito population.

 The available supply of the yellow fever vaccine here in the United States is limited.
-The CDC reports that its manufacturer, Sanofi Pasteur, announced a .
+The CDC reports that its manufacturer, Sanofi Pasteur, announced a total depletion of the YF-Vax vaccine.
 Sanofi Pasteur doesn’t expect to have more of the vaccine available until the end of the year.
 With the Aedes aegypti mosquito found throughout the United States, all it would take is one person infected with yellow fever to be bitten by a single mosquito to spread the disease.

 South Florida officials can suppress the local mosquito population, but they can’t stop foreigners infected with yellow fever from visiting the area.
 Decrease your exposure to mosquitos by equipping your backyard with an effective home misting system.
 Schedule a free consultation today.